Facebook

 Case study:

-Amelia’s current assignment is like one she did two years ago at another university.
+Amelia’s current assignment is similar to one she did two years ago at another university.
 She decides to use most of the research that she included in her previous assignment, but with some new analysis.

 Amelia may have breached academic integrity – she has already received credit for this work in her old assignment.
 She should have checked with her Unit Chair before she used any part of her previous work.